-FIG. 19 is a model of open loop FREF dithering of the iADPLL.
-The dithering mechanism is analyzed using iAD-40 PLL simulation in Matlab.
-Due to the nonlinear effect of TDC, the overall performance of the dither mechanism is too complicated to analyze theoretically.
+FIG. 19 is a model of open loop FREF dithering of the PLL simulation in Matlab.
+Due to the nonlinear effect of TDC the overall performance of the dither mechanism is too complicated to analyze theoretically.
 It is important to evaluate the closed loop performance of the dither mechanisms with simulation.
 The effect of dithering in the closed loop system is shown in the model 1900 of iADPLL.
-Dither sequence generator 1506 generates a dither value that is added 1904 to the relative phase of the FREF clock (with respect to the variable clock CKV) supplied by the reference system fed to the variable phase generation mechanism.
+Dither sequence generator 1506 generates a dither value that is added 1904 to the phase of the FREF clock supplied by the reference system fed to the variable phase generation mechanism.
 TDC 1942 then generates the FREF quantization error using this dithered signal and provides it to the loop which then operates as described above.

 It has been shown through simulation that short periodic pattern fine dithering is an effective dithering mechanism for breaking TDC quantization limit cycles.
 In one embodiment, a triangle waveform is used for dithering.
 This waveform is inspired from the fact that non integer channel produces quantization noise that will have similar characteristics.
 Thus, with the help of dithering non-integer channel like quantization noise is induced on TDC.
 For ease of implementation triangular dithering is replaced by 3-bit LFSR dithering.
-In general, short periodic patterns are chosen such that they have no low frequency contents to directly affect the rms phase error; however, their high frequency nature makes the TDC busy enough that it is not trapped in a dead zone.
-3-bit LFSR dithering performance analysis is similar to that of triangular dithering performance.
+In general short periodic patterns are chosen such that they have no low frequency contents to directly affect the rms phase error; however, their high frequency nature makes the TDC busy enough that it is not trapped in a dead zone.

-FIG. 20 is a plot of RMS phase error vs. dither delay resolution (in seconds) vs. dither span or range (multiples of inverter delay).
+FIG. 20 is a plot of RMS phase error vs. dither delay resolution (fraction of inverter delay) vs. dither range.(multiples of inverter delay).
 In Matlab, rms phase error is computed for varying dither delay resolutions and inverter delays.
 For good results, the dither resolution has to be large enough to span at least 1 inverter delay.
 However, as shown in FIG. 20, a larger amount of dithering beyond a single inverter delay does not impact rms phase error significantly.
 This may be helpful, but the increased amplitude of dither implies increased harmonic levels for the short dither pattern at the output RF spectrum.
-Unnecessarily large dither amplitude may cause spurious violations and co-existence issues with other surrounding radios.
+Unnecessarily large dither amplitude may cause spurious violations and co-existence issues with 5 other surrounding radios.
 Furthermore, if the dither repetition period is large, the harmonic content at lower frequencies might not be adequately suppressed by the iADPLL loop filters.
-Therefore it is desirable to make the dominant frequency of the short pattern to be a higher frequency so that iADPLL loop filter attenuates it adequately below DCO noise contribution.
-In this simulation DCO phase noise is chosen to be -158 dBc/ Hz.
+Therefore it is desirable to make the dominant frequency of the short pattern to be a higher frequency so that 10 iADPLL loop filter attenuates it adequately below DCO noise contribution.
+In this simulation DCO phase noise is chosen to be -158 dBc/Hz.